danmindru/angular-boilerplate-study/src/app/shared/README.md

 --------------------------
 The layout module is a collection of directives that define various shared sections: footer, navigation, etc.

-The `shell` directive is the most important component, as it contains all other directives defined in this module.
+The `shell` directive is the most important component, as it markup that renders all other directives defined in this module.
 The `shell` (or by it's directive definition: `app-shell`) is used in `./src/index.html`.

 The `shell` also contains the `ng-view` directive, which is used by `ui-router` to mark the area where all dynamic (template or view) content will be rendered.